fastly/compute-js-opentelemetry/src/opentelemetry-sdk-trace-fastly/README.md

 # OpenTelemetry Trace SDK Fastly Compute@Edge

-This module provides a Span Processor, a Tracer Provider, and a Context Manager for use with OpenTelemetry in Fastly Compute@Edge.
+This module provides a Tracer Provider and a Context Manager for use with OpenTelemetry on Fastly Compute@Edge.

 ## Notes

-`FastlySpanProcessor` will batch all the spans that are generated during its lifetime and submit them when `forceFlush()` or `shutdown()` are called.
-This is intended for use with `OTLPTraceExporter` exported by `@fastly/compute-js-opentelemetry/exporter-trace-otlp-fastly-backend`, as every Fastly Compute@Edge invocation has a limited number of backend fetches that it may perform.

 `FastlyTracerProvider` is a basic `TracerProvider` implementation based on `BasicTracerProvider`, but uses `FastlyStackContextManager` (described below)